 Food Blogger Pro membership is now open for enrollment!
-But you need to hurry, as the enrollment period ends on May 31, 2018.
 Read on for 10 reasons why I think Food Blogger Pro is a great investment.
 Note: this post contains affiliate links.
 When I find a great product or service, I like to share it with my readers.
 Sometimes I use affiliate links so I can earn commission for my recommendations.

 2) Improve your food photos: Taking drool worthy food photos is crucial for growing a food blog.
 Food Blogger Pro has wonderful instructional videos that have helped me learn how to take great photos in natural and artificial light, how to optimize the photos and get them accepted at sites like foodgawker.
 Prior to joining FBP and reading the Tasty Food Photography ebook, I hadn’t gotten any photos accepted at foodgawker.
 Now I’ve had over 150 photos picked up there! (one example below).